You may wish to see a map of the region and a short introduction to this section first.

 In 1544 Vicino Orsini married Giulia Farnese, a cousin of Cardinal Alessandro Farnese, grandson of Pope Paul III.
-Vicino assisted the cardinal in his diplomatic and military activities and he was most likely portrayed in a fresco at the cardinal's villa at Caprarola (you can see him in a detail of the fresco where he is marked with a blue dot - it opens in a separate window).
+Vicino assisted the Cardinal in his diplomatic and military activities and he was most likely portrayed in a fresco at the Cardinal's palace at Caprarola (you can see him in a detail of the fresco where he is marked with a blue dot - it opens in a separate window).

 Vicino renovated the only church of Bomarzo, which was given an elegant Renaissance fašade and was decorated with frescoes.